cake-build/website/input/docs/running-builds/runners/cake-runner-for-dotnet-framework.md

 ---

 This runner is mainly for backwards compatibility where scripts or addins are used which require .NET Framework.
-In all other cases it is recommended to use [.NET Tool](dotnet-tool).
+In all other cases it is recommended to use [Cake .NET Tool](dotnet-tool).

 # Requirements